mattrussell2/vscode-cpp-unit-test/README.md

 ![image](./images/unit_test_img.png)

-Press each one to play its test!
+Press each one to play its test.

 ![image](./images/unit_test_output.png)